 How To Make Coquito

 - Flavor your rum with cinnamon (do this in advance).
-While optional, we like to soak our rum with cinnamon sticks and raisins (if you are using them) for 24 hours (or up to a week).
-This really helps to give your coquito a great depth of flavor!
+We like to soak our rum with cinnamon sticks and raisins (if you are using them) for at least 24 hours.
+(You can soak them for up to a week).
+This is an optional step, but it helps to give your coquito a great depth of flavor!

 - Blend everything together.
 Then we gather all the rest of our ingredients and puree them all together in a blender until smooth.